 Following federal precedent, Wisconsin's "trafficking of a child" law applies to buyers who "obtain" or "attempt to obtain" a child for commercial sex.
 Buyer-applicable CSEC laws include "child enticement," "patronizing a child," and "soliciting a child for prostitution," a distinct offense that differentiates soliciting a minor versus an adult.
 "Trafficking of a child" is punishable by up to 40 years imprisonment and a fine up to \$100,000, while "soliciting a child for prostitution" and "child enticement" are punishable by up to 25 years imprisonment and a fine up to \$100,000.
-"Patronizing a child" is punishable by up to 31⁄2 years imprisonment and a fine up to \$10,000.
+"Patronizing a child" is punishable by up to $3\frac{1}{2}$ years imprisonment and a fine up to \$10,000.
 The "use of a computer to facilitate a child sex crime" law may apply to buyers who use the Internet for this purpose when the targeted minor is under 16.
 A mistake of age defense is generally prohibited within Wisconsin's Criminal Code and is expressly prohibited under "patronizing a child."
 A convicted buyer is subject to mandatory restitution to the victim and may face asset forfeiture for trafficking and CSEC offenses.
-Possessing images of child sexual exploitation (ICSE) carries penalties comparable to those for similar federal offenses.
-Buyers convicted of "trafficking of a child" or any of the buyer-applicable CSEC and ICSE offenses are required to register as sex offenders.
+Possessing child sexual abuse material (CSAM) carries penalties comparable to those for similar federal offenses.
+Buyers convicted of "trafficking of a child" or buyer-applicable CSEC and CSAM offenses are required to register as sex offenders.